mikegagnon/type_class_tech_talk/README.md

 *Work in progress.* All feedback welcome (just file an issue or send a pull request).

 Type classes represent an effective (and popular) design pattern in Scala that is useful for developing beautiful APIs.
-They also allow you accomplish type-system feats that wouldn't otherwise be possible in Scala.
+They also allow you to accomplish type-system feats that wouldn't otherwise be possible in Scala.

 Prerequisites